-- 1. $y.queue = applyall(\langle x.allcontent, origin \rangle, x.allconfirm),$ where the selector origin is regarded as a function from labels to processors. - 2. $y.next[p] = x.next-report_p$ . - 3. y.pending[p] = applyall(x.allcontent, s) where s is the sequence of labels such that - (a) range(s) is the set of labels l such that l.origin = p, $\langle l, a \rangle \in x.allcontent$ for some a, and $l \notin range(allconfirm)$ . - (b) s is ordered according to the label order.
+- 1. $y.queue = applyall(\langle x.allcontent, origin \rangle, x.allconfirm),$ where the selector origin is regarded as a function from labels to processors. - 2. $y.next[p] = x.next-report_p$. - 3. $y.pending[p] = applyall(x.allcontent, s) \cdot x.delay_p$ where s is the sequence of labels such that - (a) range(s) is the set of labels l such that $l.origin = p, \langle l, a \rangle \in x.allcontent$ for some a, and - $l \not\in range(all confirm).$ - (b) s is ordered according to the label order.

 The first clause says that y.queue is the sequence of $\langle value, origin \rangle$ pairs corresponding to the sequence x.allconfirm of labels that are confirmed anywhere in the system.
 For each label in x.allconfirm, the set x.allcontent, which contains all the content information that appears anywhere in the system, is used to obtain the value, and origin is used to extract the origin.
 (Note that the set of pairs x.allcontent is treated as a function, and that the two functions are paired together into one for use with the applyall operator.)
 The second clause defines y.next[p] directly from the corresponding next-pointer in x.
-The third clause defines y.pending[p] to be the sequence of values corresponding to all the labels in the system with origin p that are not included in x.allconfirm, arranged in label order.
+The third clause defines y.next[p] to be the concatenation of two sequences.
+The prefix of y.pending[p] is the sequence of values corresponding to all the labels in the system with origin p that are not included in x.allconfirm, arranged in label order.
 For each such label, x.allcontent is used to obtain the value.
-Note that the well-definedness of this simulation rests on the invariant that says that x.allcontent is a function, and on Invariant 6.23, which yields the definedness of allconfirm.
+The suffix of y.pending[p] is the values in x.delay{p}.
+Note that the well-definedness of this simulation rests on the invariant that says that x.allcontent is a function, and on Invariant 6.24, which yields the definedness of allconfirm.

-Lemma 6.24 Function f is a forward simulation from VStoTO-system to TO-machine.
+Lemma 6.25 Function f is a forward simulation from VStoTO-system to TO-machine.

 Proof.
 The correspondence in the initial state is trivial.
-So consider any step $(x, \pi, x')$ of VSto TO-system, and y = f(x).
-We argue depending on the action involved in $\pi$ .
+So consider any step (x, π, x') of VStoTO-system, and y = f(x).
+We argue depending on the action involved in π .